raffaellomorandini/kerelys/STRIPE_SETUP.md

 2. Update the `paymentMethodOrder` in the Stripe Elements configuration
 3. Modify the payment intent creation to include/exclude specific methods

+### Discount Codes
+To customize discount codes:

+1. Edit the `sampleDiscountCodes` array in `/app/lib/discounts.ts`
+2. Add new validation rules in the `validateDiscountCode` function
+3. Modify the discount calculation logic in `calculateDiscount`
+4. Update the admin interface in `DiscountCodesManager.tsx`

 ## Production Deployment

 Before going live: